chinapedia/wikipedia.abstract.en/Page/C._L._Moore.md

 Her early work included two significant series in _Weird Tales_, then edited by Farnsworth Wright.
 One features the rogue and adventurer Northwest Smith wandering through the Solar System; the other features the swordswoman/warrior Jirel of Joiry, one of the first female protagonists in sword-and-sorcery fiction.
 Both series are sometimes named for their lead characters.[2]
 One of the Northwest Smith stories, "Nymph of Darkness" (_Fantasy Magazine_ (April 1935); expurgated version, _Weird Tales_ (Dec 1939)), was written in collaboration with Forrest J Ackerman.[3]

 The most famous Northwest Smith story is "Shambleau", which was also Moore's first professional sale.
-It originally appeared in the November 1933 issue of _Weird Tales_,[4] netting her $100, and later becoming a popular anthology reprint.Weird_Tales_October_1934.jpg)]] Her most famous Jirel story is also the first one, "Black God's Kiss", which was the cover story in the October 1934 issue of _Weird Tales_, subtitled "the weirdest story ever told" (see figure).[5]
+It originally appeared in the November 1933 issue of _Weird Tales_,[4] netting her $100, and later becoming a popular anthology reprint.)]]
+Her most famous Jirel story is also the first one, "Black God's Kiss", which was the cover story in the October 1934 issue of _Weird Tales_, subtitled "the weirdest story ever told" (see figure).[5]
 Moore's early stories were notable for their emphasis on the senses and emotions, which was unusual in genre fiction at the time.

 Moore's work also appeared in _Astounding Science Fiction_ magazine throughout the 1940s.
 Several stories written for that magazine were later collected in her first published book, _Judgment Night_ (1952)[6][7] One of them, the novella "No Woman Born" (1944), was to be included in more than 10 different science fiction anthologies including _The Best of C. L. Moore_.[8]